James L. and Shirley A. Draper Chair in American History

 Manisha Sinha is the James L. and Shirley A. Draper Chair in American History at the University of Connecticut and a leading authority on the history of slavery and abolition and the Civil War and Reconstruction.
 She was born in India and received her Ph.D from Columbia University where her dissertation was nominated for the Bancroft prize.
 She is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina, which was named one of the ten best books on slavery in Politico in 2015 and recently featured in The New York Times’ 1619 Project.
-Her multiple award winning second monograph The Slave’s Cause: A History of Abolition was long listed for the National Book Award for Non Fiction.
+Her multiple award winning second monograph The Slave’s Cause: A History of Abolition was long listed for the National Book Award for Non-Fiction.
 It was named Editor’s Choice in The New York Times Book Review, book of the week by Times Higher Education to coincide with its UK publication, and one of three great History books of 2016 in Bloomberg News.
-She is the recipient of numerous fellowships, including two yearlong research fellowships from the National Endowment for the Humanities as well as two from the Mellon Foundation.
+She is the recipient of numerous fellowships, including the John Simon Guggenheim Memorial Foundation Fellowship in 2022.
 She is the Eighth recipient of the James W.C.
 Pennington Award for 2021 from the University of Heidelberg, Germany.
 In 2018, she was a Visiting Professor at the University of Paris, Diderot.
 In 2003, she was appointed to the Distinguished Lecture Series of the Organization of American Historians.
-She is a member of the Board of the Society of Civil War Historians and of the Council of Advisors of the Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg, New York Public Library.
+She is a member of the Advisory Council of the American Civil War Museum and of the Council of Advisors of the Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg, New York Public Library.
 She is co-editor of the Race in the Atlantic Series of the University of Georgia Press and on the editorial board of the journal, Slavery and Abolition.
 She taught at the University of Massachusetts, Amherst for over twenty years, where she was awarded the Chancellor’s Medal, the highest recognition bestowed on faculty.
-She is currently writing a book on the “greater reconstruction” of American democracy after the Civil War, which is under contract with Liveright (Norton).
+Her latest book, The Rise and Fall of the Second American Republic: A New History of Reconstruction, 1860-1900, is forthcoming in 2023 from Liveright (Norton).